WyzalDev/DotsSamples/README.md

 * ### **"example" branch**
 This branch exists for learn and experimenting with Unity.

-"Commits" to the current one in this branch is representing practice and training on the Unity DOTS stack, specifically :<br/>
+Commits to the current one in this branch is representing practice and training on the Unity DOTS stack, specifically :<br/>
 * ECS (Entities + Entities Graphics)
   * Entity, Component, System